John Doggett

 In 1994 John co-founded a Spanish Language sports television company that had an exclusive 3-year contract with the National Football League (NFL).
 His company produced programs about American professional football in Spanish that aired in fifty-four cities in the US, Mexico, and the Caribbean.

 John received his BA from Claremont McKenna College in 1969, his Juris Doctor from Yale Law School in 1972, and his MBA from Harvard Business School in 1981.
-He is married to Haiping Tang, who manages part of Dell’s Latitude (commercial) line of laptops.
+He is married to Haiping Tang, a semi-professional photographer who was a senior manager for Compaq, Dell, and Samsung Electronics.

 SWARS Rail Shippers